 - the signed CAP form,

 - the supporting transcript(s), and

-- the evidence of the fee paid, in the Graduate Division (for both undergraduate and graduate certificates).
+- the evidence of the fee paid, in the Division of Graduate Studies (for both undergraduate and graduate certificates).

-The Graduate Division is responsible for reviewing the materials received and authorizing the issuance of the undergraduate or graduate certificate on behalf of the department/program area and in the name of the university.
-This is accomplished by the Dean of Undergraduate Studies or the Graduate Division, as appropriate, signing the certificate and returning it along with two signed copies of the CAP form to the department/program area.
+The Division of Graduate Studies is responsible for reviewing the materials received and authorizing the issuance of the undergraduate or graduate certificate on behalf of the department/program area and in the name of the university.
+This is accomplished by the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate, signing the certificate and returning it along with two signed copies of the CAP form to the department/program area.
 Upon receipt, the department/ program chair signs the official certificate and arranges to issue it, along with a copy of the CAP form, to the student.
 A second copy of the signed CAP form is to be retained by the department/program area for its records.